Sanity Checks for Saliency Maps

 Speaking more broadly, any explanation method admits a set of \emph{invariances}, i.e., transformations of data and model that do not change the output of the method.
 If we discover an invariance that is incompatible with the requirements of the task at hand, we can safely reject the method.
 As such, our tests can be thought of as \emph{sanity checks} to perform before deploying a method in practice.

 \textbf{Our contributions}\\\\ 1.
 We propose two concrete, easy to implement tests for assessing the scope and quality of explanation methods: the model parameter randomization test, and the data randomization test.
-These tests apply broadly to explanation methods.
+Both tests applies broadly to explanation methods.

 2. We conduct extensive experiments with several explanation methods across data sets and model architectures, and find, consistently, that some of the methods tested are independent of both the model parameters and the labeling of the data that the model was trained on.